ashwinvis/myst-reader/README.md

 python -m pip install pelican-myst-reader
 ```

-## Configuration
+As soon as the plugin is installed, it will automatically be used by Pelican to parse and render all Markdown files with the MyST syntax.

-This plugin converts [MyST’s variant of Markdown][] into HTML.
-MyST being a
+## Writting MyST content

-superset of [CommonMark][CommonMark] should cover most Markdown variants, but
+MyST syntax is a superset of [CommonMark][].
+So if you feed your Pelican site with
-strictly speaking, conversion from other Markdown variants is unsupported.
+non-MyST Markdown files or other variants, most of them will probably renders as they were with this plugin.

-Converting to output formats other than HTML is also unsupported.
+You can then augment your plain Markdown with [MyST syntax](https://myst-parser.readthedocs.io/en/latest/syntax/typography.html) to get access to more features.
+You can play with the [MyST live preview](https://myst-parser.readthedocs.io/en/latest/live-preview.html) to see what is possible.

-### Specifying File Metadata
+### File Metadata

 The plugin expects all Markdown files to start with a YAML-formatted content header, as shown below.